 The following categories of requests do not typically align with PTO’s enrichment goals.
 (However, we understand that there are some circumstances within these categories in which our enrichment goals are met.
 Examples are provided below to help clarify the difference.
 Still not sure?
 Ask your designated Enrichment Chair who will be happy to answer your question.)

-- CAPITAL ITEMS: Tangible “bricks and mortar” items such as furniture or classroom supplies without a demonstrated connected to curriculum do not fall within the PTO enrichment guidelines.
+CAPITAL ITEMS: Tangible “bricks and mortar” items such as furniture or classroom supplies without a demonstrated connection to curriculum do not fall within the PTO enrichment guidelines.

-Greely PTO is open to questions and engaging in a dialogue regarding the circumstances in which transportation funds can potentially be covered.
+Greely PTO is always open to questions and engaging in a dialogue regarding the circumstances in which any of these areas that normally fall outside PTO’s scope of enrichment can potentially be funded.

 Timing of Funds - Availability and Expiration Date